Bira/octopus-carnival/_posts/2019-05-30-video-game-shields.md

 _Shield Overflow_: GMs who don't want to bother with the bookkeeping can eliminate both the 2-second recharge delay and the "no overflow" property of force screens.
-This means that damage in excess of the shield's DR applies to the user, but the screen begins recovering on
+This means that damage in excess of the shield's DR applies to the user, but the screen begins recovering on the very next turn.

 All force screen variants from Ultra-Tech p.
 191-192 _except_ Kinetic and Energy can still apply to force screens using this rule[^1].